-Two scarcer species with much shorter monitoring histories have also decreased by more than half during just a 20-year period and are already red listed.
-Warbler and Whinchat.
-Set against these two species are seven that have more than doubled over equivalent shorter periods (see Positive changes)Pied Flycatcher, also already red listed, declined by between 25% and 50% over a 20-year period.
+Three species with much shorter monitoring histories have also decreased by more than half during just a 21-year period.
+Two of these are already red listed Wood Warbler and Whinchat), and the third is currently amber listed Swift).
+Set against these three species are seven that have more than doubled over equivalent shorter periods (see Positive changes).
+In addition, Wheatear, which has a shorter monitoring history, declined by between 25% and 50% over a 21-year period.
+This species is currently green-listed and shows a fluctuating trend over this period.